alexanderkoller/pergamon/src/bibstrings.typ

 // TODO: also include the short bibstring and let the user choose

+/// The default long bibstring table.
+///
-/// The default bibstring table.
-A bibstring table maps a number of language-independent
+/// A bibstring table maps a number of language-independent
 /// identifiers to the strings that will be printed in the bibliography (see the
 /// `bibstring` parameter of `format-reference`).
 /// Modifying the